giellalt/giellalt.github.io/infra/HowToAddANewLanguage.md

 tests are passed.
 Remember to update the test suits as you enhance the linguistic model!

-## Setting up the documentation page for the new language
+## Setting up documentation for the new language

 The new language is automatically added to
 [the language documentation page](/LanguageModels.html).
 The configuration and support is also in place to build GitHub Pages for the new language, but those pages will not appear automatically.
-After your first `svn commit` (or `git push`), which will trigger a documentation build, you need to go to the **Settings** for your repo, then select **Pages**, and then select the branch `gh-pages` for the documentation (documentation directory should be `root`).
+After your first `git push`, which will trigger a documentation build, you need to go to the **Settings** for your repo, then select **Pages**, and then select the branch `gh-pages` for the documentation (documentation directory should be `root`).
 Upon the next commit/push, the pages will be built and appear